-All week long I had been thinking about what I might do for the weekly challenge.
-Because of my work day time constraints, I do most of my photography during the weekend.
+I had been thinking about what I might do for the weekly challenge all week.
+Because of my workday time constraints, I do most of my photography during the weekend.
 Initially, I had thought to photograph an abandoned barn along Route 206 in Skillman.
 I have passed the dilapidated barn many times over the last sixteen years.
-I am always curious about it but had never stopped for a photo.
+I am always curious about it but have never stopped for a photo.
 I guess I am afraid of being called out for trespassing.

 I woke up on Saturday morning, made breakfast, and performed my daily coffee routine.
 I sat down at the computer, opened Google Maps in a browser and typed in "abandoned places".
-Google found a handful of places "nearby" if by nearby you mean driving one hour or more.
-I found an abandoned high school forty-five minuted away in Lambertville but further research showed that it had been demolished in 2012.
-Frustrated, I tried again, using keywords "abandoned building near Princeton".
+Google found a handful of places "nearby" if by nearby, you mean driving one hour or more.
+I found an abandoned high school building forty-five minutes away in Lambertville, but further research showed that it had been demolished in 2012.
+Frustrated, I tried again, using the keywords "abandoned building near Princeton".

 I got exactly one result for Princeton.
-From the Google Maps entry I could see that Herrontown Woods Arboretum had a hiking trail.
+From Google Maps entry, I could see that Herrontown Woods Arboretum had a hiking trail.
 Along the trail were some abandoned buildings.
 I found a trail map on the New Jersey Trail Association website and prepared my camera bag.

 My wife, Bhavna, awoke just as I was about to leave.
-We chatted about our plans for the day and she offered to go out with me; soon after she had a quick breakfast.
+We chatted about our plans for the day, and she offered to go out with me; soon after, she had a quick breakfast.
 I was happy for the company.
-Herrontown Woods Arboretum is less than two miles from our home but because of my illness, I always feel better when I have someone with me when I got out into the woods.
+Herrontown Woods Arboretum is less than two miles from our home, but because of my illness, I always feel better when I have someone with me when I am out in the woods.

-From the parking lot, we took the red trail to a fork in the trail and walked through a break in the fence.
-We followed what appeared to be a new "green-white" path and found the abandoned property quite easily.
+We took the red trail to a fork from the parking lot in the trail and walked through an opening in the fence.
+We followed what appeared to be a new "green-white" path and found the abandoned property quite quickly.

-We walked around exploring the property.
-Bhavna was quite patient while I kneeled down in the grass composing one shot after the other.
-I wasn't happy with the shots I was getting.
-The buildings were clearly abandoned but my compositions were not capturing the feeling.
+We walked around, exploring the property.
+Bhavna was quite patient while I kneeled in the grass, composing one shot after another.
+I wasn't happy with the photos I was getting.
+The buildings were abandoned, but my compositions were not capturing the feeling.

-I also felt that the Tokina AT-X 116 PRO DX II 11-16mm f/2.8 was not the right lens.
-I bought the lens for landscape photography and at the time I wanted a wide DX lens.
+I also felt that the Tokina AT-X 116 PRO DX-II 11-16mm f/2.8 was not the right lens.
+I bought the lens for landscape photography; at the time, I wanted a wide DX lens.
 But I now regret the purchase.
-I think a 16mm f/2.8 DX lens (24mm full frame equivalent) would have been a better choice.
+I think a 16mm f/2.8 DX lens (24mm full-frame equivalent) would have been a better choice.
 I am starting to regret the purchase.

 We walked the path over to the abandoned barn and barn house.
 While I tried compositions with the barn house, Bhavna explored the barn.
 She peeked through an opening in the door and spotted an abandoned bathtub.
-I walked over and took some photos from outside, with the door ajar, and part of the tub visible.
-My plan was to create an HDR.
+I took some photos from outside, with the door ajar and part of the tub visible.
+I planned to create an HDR.
 I could also see the bathtub through a small hole in the side of the barn.
-I took a few more shots using the hole to frame what I could see of the bath tub.
+I took a few more shots using the hole to frame what I could see of the bathtub.
 Eventually, I ventured inside.
-The tub was placed in the middle of the room with two rocks inside.
+Someone had placed the tub in the middle of the room with two rocks inside.

 Who placed a bathtub inside a barn?
 Why right in the middle?
-Who placed the rocks inside the tub?
+Who put the rocks inside the tub?
 What was the purpose of the rocks?
 How long had the bathtub sat here?
-I looked around but I saw no signs of any plumbing.
+I looked around, but I saw no signs of any plumbing.
 All I saw were leaves and other debris.
-I realized I had found my "abandoned" photograph.
+I realised I had found my "abandoned" photograph.

 I captured three bracketed exposures and combined them in Photomatix.
 I then applied a Kodak Ektachrome 100 film emulation preset.

 After a few more experimental portrait shots with my Bhavana as my model, we decided to head back to the car.
-Bhavana was feeling cold, there were some snow flurries coming down and we were concerned about losing the trail path if the snowfall was heavy.
+Bhavana was feeling cold, some snow flurries were coming down, and we were concerned about losing the trail path if the snowfall was heavy.

-With more than three miles of hiking trails, Herrontown Woods Arboretum is on the eastern end of the Princeton Ridge.
+With more than three miles of hiking trails, Herrontown Woods Arboretum is on the eastern end of Princeton Ridge.
 We got "lost" on our way back.
-We were on the green trail but somehow ended up on the white trail before finding the red trail back to the parking area.
-It was was like having a mini-adventure.
-We came upon intermittent streams which wound along our return trip to the parking lot.
+We were on the green trail but somehow ended up on the white trail before finding the red path back to the parking area.
+It was like having a mini-adventure.
+We encountered intermittent streams that wound along our return trip to the parking lot.

 I want to return to the Herrontown Woods Arboretum in the Spring, Summer, and Fall.